Solo Travel & Getting Out Of Your Comfort Zone

 I do not speak a word of Italian and there is no one around who might have a language in common with me.
 My bag, although minimal, contains almost everything I own and is growing heavy.
-I am jet-lagged, dehydrated and have eaten once in the last 48 hours.
-On a grassy sidewalk, I almost step on a dead rat, lying belly up in the sun.
+I am jet-lagged, and dehydrated.
+On a grassy sidewalk, I almost step on a dead rat, lying belly-up in the sun.
 A shaggy dog runs up to a gate and when I go to pet him, he indicates that coming any closer will result in the loss of a finger.
 I limp on, reminding myself that at least my day is going better than the rat's.

 As I tried not to panic in that seemingly hopeless situation, I knew that I could have been back in England.
 I could have been in bed with a book, reading about life but not living it.
 I could have been in my comfort zone.

 I was, however, deep within my discomfort zone.
 Somehow, as always, I made it out of the situation.
 I found my way out to the opposite side of Verona, to the burnt umber building where I am staying now.
 I dumped my bag, waited an hour for a bus then began exploring.
 I took the wrong bus back and got lost again in a dark mountainside village.
 The next day I had gotten the hang of the buses and spent it in a castle/museum hybrid, looking at Medieval religious art.